 March 1, 2023 – First Status Conference in Class Action MDL

 Judge Mary Rowland will hold the first status conference tomorrow with all parties in the new hair relaxer class action MDL.
-The primary agenda item will be the protocol for forming plaintiffs’ counsel leadership committees tasked with making collective decisions on behalf of all of the plaintiffs in the MDL.
+The primary agenda item will be the protocol for forming plaintiffs’ counsel leadership committees tasked with making collective decisions on behalf of all the plaintiffs in the MDL.
 In her initial Case Management Order, Judge Rowland indicated that there will be a single steering committee.
 She will also name lead counsel (responsible for handling the bellwether trials) and liaison counsel.

 February 27, 2023 – Class Action Lawsuit Update

 Last week we saw the highest weekly volume of new hair relaxer product liability lawsuits filed in federal courts, with 24 new cases.
-Fourteen of the new cases were filed on Thursday, and the other ten were filed on Friday.
+Fourteen new cases were filed on Thursday, and the other ten were filed on Friday.
 All but three of the new cases were filed in the Northern District of Illinois, which is the venue for the hair relaxer MDL.

 These updates of a few dozen hair relaxer lawsuits being filed will seem silly in hindsight if our prediction of over 100,000 claims in the MDL class action holds up.